-Faculty and staff may obtain information concerning student organizations from the Office of Campus Activities (/campus-activities).
+Faculty and staff may obtain information concerning student organizations from the Student Association (SA) for SA organizations and from Fraternity and Sorority Life for fraternities and sororities.
 For information concerning Student Affairs, contact the Office of the Dean of Students.